 In a great ruling for the people of Kentucky and the preservation of our fundamental right to trial by jury, the Kentucky Supreme Court struck down medical review panels as an unconstitutional obstruction to the people’s right to open access to the courts without delay.

 Despite being touted by supporters as a ‘low cost, unbiased evaluation of medical malpractice claims before being burdened with onerous litigation costs,’ the first year of medical review panels has proved to be a dismal failure.
-Since the law was enacted little more than a year ago, injured claimants have filed over 500 claims with the Cabinet for Health and Family Services.
+Since the law was enacted, injured claimants have filed over 500 claims with the Cabinet for Health and Family Services.
 In that timeframe, only 3% of cases have received an opinion.
 Most cases before panels are delayed a minimum of 9 months not to mention additional expenses incurred, effectively denying injured people access to the courts who may not have time to wait.

 Medical panel chairpersons also had great difficulty in finding medical professionals willing to serve on the medical review panels, as it was an undue burden on the medical community as well.
 Ironically, even after all the delay, findings by medical review panels are not binding, so the Act has no substantive effect other than to unnecessarily delay the process without resolving anything.

 In the case before the Court, a mother whose young son suffered brain injuries at birth argued she was ‘unfairly barred’ from filing a medical malpractice claim because the Medical Review Panels Act created an unconstitutional barrier to her fundamental right to a jury trial for personal injuries.
 She also argued that the right to jury trial is one of the ‘sacred’ tenets of the Kentucky Constitution, and cannot be ‘annulled, obstructed, or restricted.’